jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 ### Virtual Machine Creation - part I

 Following the demonstrations in section 3.6.3 and the installation information in section 3.6.1, you will need to find the download links for the Linux and BSD ISOs listed.
-You will need to install the latest version of [VirtualBox 7.x](https://virtualbox.org "VirtualBox Download site") in order to complete this exercise; it can be installed via Chocolatey or Brew package managers as well.
-If you are using an M1 Mac, you will need to purchase a copy of a comparable software called [Parallels Virtualization for Apple Silicon Macs](https://www.parallels.com/ "Parallels virtualization for M1 Mac").
+You will need to install the latest version of [VirtualBox 7.x](https://virtualbox.org "VirtualBox Download site") in order to complete this exercise.

+If you are using an M-series Mac, you will need to purchase a copy of a comparable software called [Parallels Virtualization for Apple Silicon Macs](https://www.parallels.com/ "Parallels virtualization for M1 Mac").

-Complete each install fully and then using the correct package manager install the program `neofetch` and take a screenshot of the results.
+Complete each install fully and then using the correct package manager install the program `fastfetch` and take a screenshot of the results.
 There are 15 different distributions listed for Intel based x86 Windows and Macs.
 There are 11 different distributions listed for M-series Mac Hardware.
 If a version number is not listed, assume the latest version.

 #### Parallels